TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

 With the first line we ensure, that the PHP code can not be called directly outside of TYPO3, for security reasons.
 The static method :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin()` offers several arguments.
-With the first one we assign the extension key (it derives from the name of the extension directory), prefixed by the vendor namespace, followed by a dot.
+With the first one we assign the extension key (it derives from the name of the extension directory).
 This indicates, that we use namespaces for our php classes.
 With the second argument we give a unique name for the plugin (in UpperCamelCase notation).
 Because of historical reasons there is often used ``Pi1``, but maybe it is better to use more meaningful names like